braekling/WP-Matomo/readme.txt

 First, please make sure your configuration is valid, e.g., if you are using the right Matomo URL (see description above).
 Then, go to the "Support" tab and run the test script.
 This test script will try to get some information from Matomo and shows the full response.
 Usually, the response output gives a clear hint what's wrong:

 The response output contains...
-* **bool(false)** and **HTTP/1.1 403 Forbidden**: WP-Matomo is not allowed to connect to Matomo.
+- **bool(false)** and **HTTP/1.1 403 Forbidden**: WP-Matomo is not allowed to connect to Matomo.
 Please check your Matomo server's configuration.
 Maybe you are using a password protection via .htaccess or you are blocking requests from localhost/127.0.0.1.
 If you aren’t sure about this, please contact your web hoster for support.
-* **bool(false)** and **HTTP/1.1 404 Not Found**: The Matomo URL is wrong.
+- **bool(false)** and **HTTP/1.1 404 Not Found**: The Matomo URL is wrong.
 Try to copy & paste the URL you use to access Matomo itself via browser.
-* **bool(false)** and no further HTTP response code: The Matomo server does not respond.
+- **bool(false)** and no further HTTP response code: The Matomo server does not respond.
 Very often, this is caused by firewall or mod_security settings.
 Check your server logfiles to get further information.
 If you aren’t sure about this, please contact your web hoster for support.

+If this does not help as well, feel free to open a [topic in the support forum](https://wordpress.org/support/plugin/wp-piwik/).
+Please share all available information including the test script result, if possible.

 = PHP Compatibility Checker reports PHP7 compatbility issues with WP-Matomo. =